-Ms Skarbek was appointed with effect from 7 August 2012 for five years.
+Ms Skarbek was appointed to the CEFC Board with effect from 7 August 2012 for five years.

-Mr Stock was appointed with effect from 7 August 2012 for five years.
+Mr Stock was appointed to the CEFC Board with effect from 7 August 2012 for five years.

-Mr Wilder is head of Baker and McKenzie’s Global Environmental Markets and Climate Change practice, specialising in climate change law, international carbon and broader environmental markets, climate and conservation finance and conservation projects.
+Mr Wilder is head of Baker and McKenzie’s Global Environmental Markets, Clean Energy and Climate Change practice.
 He is also Chair of the Baker & McKenzie Law for Development Initiative.

-In addition, Mr Wilder is Professor of Climate Change Law at the Australian National University and an Affiliate of the University of Cambridge Centre for Climate Change Mitigation Research.
+In addition, Mr Wilder is Professor of Climate Change Law at the Australian National University.
 Mr Wilder chairs the Australian Renewable Energy Agency and is a Director of the World Wildlife Fund (Australia) and the Climate Council.
 He holds advisory roles as Chair of the NSW Climate Change Council, as a Governing Board Member of the Renewable Energy and Energy Efficiency Partnership (REEEP) and as a member of the Wentworth Group of Concerned Scientists.
 He is also Deputy Chair of the Private Sector Roundtable of the Asia Pacific Rainforest Recovery Plan.
-Mr Wilder chaired the Independent Review Committee of the Victorian Climate Change Act, was formerly Chairman of Low Carbon Australia and for many years chaired TRAFFIC (Oceania).
+Mr Wilder chaired the 2015 Independent Review Committee of the Victorian Climate Change Act, was formerly Chairman of Low Carbon Australia and TRAFFIC (Oceania).

 Mr Wilder holds a Bachelor of Economics (Hons) from the University of Sydney, LLB Honours from the ANU, LLM from the University of Cambridge and has studied at the Hague Academy Centre for Studies and Research in International Law and International Relations.
 He is also a Graduate Member of the Australian Institute of Company Directors.

-Mr Wilder was appointed to with effect from 1 February 2013 for five years.
+Mr Wilder was appointed to the CEFC Board with effect from 1 February 2013 for five years.